DL210808ngr 005

 The programme introduces tamariki to rugby in ways that suit their age and stage of development.
 Players can take part in both non-contact (Rippa) and contact appropriate versions of the game, with the environment set up to help them learn, feel included, and enjoy being involved.

-Rugby is a late-development sport, and players aren’t ready for the full version of the game until their late teens.
-New Junior Rugby guidelines are being introduced over the next three years (to 2029) for Years 7-9, that will better support the transition from Small Blacks through to the full version of the game.
+The Junior Rugby Guidelines are being introduced progressively over the next three years (through to 2029) for Years 7–9.
+This phased approach is designed to better support the transition from junior rugby through to the full version of the game.

 Click here for more about the Junior Rugby guidelines and/or to download a copy.
 LINK